Print

 Ingredients

-• 1 lb boneless chicken thighs or breast (the darker meat works best)
+• 1 lb boneless skinless chicken thighs or breast (diced)

 Ingredients for Stir Fry Sauce: